masopust/RoadSignRecognition/README.md

 <img src="https://github.com/masopust/RoadSignRecognition/blob/master/images/gierlach_conf.png" />

 ## Script to classifying the road sign - recognize.py
+Simple app to classifing road sign from picture input.
 ### Prerequisites
 You need to Python 3.6, Keras and NumPy have installed.
 Download a model from this repository.
 ### Running
 '''
 python recognize.py picture_file.jpg -m model.h5
 '''

+### Usage
+recognize.py \[-h] \[-m [MODEL]] file

+Road sign recognition (classification) based on model created by Keras library.

+Obligatory arguments:
+  file                  the name of the image file with road sign

+Optional arguments:
+  -h, --help                        show this help message and exit -m \[MODEL], --model \[MODEL]     the name of the h5 file with the model, default value is classifier.h5

 ## Detection of road signs

+Original idea was to build also second part of project, detecting of road signs on the photo or video by YOLO library.
+But finally it is not a part of our project, we want to try it on summer holiday.

 ## Authors
 * **Jan Masopust** - - [masopust](https://github.com/masopust)